Linear and Rational Factorization of Tropical Polynomials

-For $n = 1$, rational factorization of tropical polynomials have been studied in \cite{tsai2012working, Korhonen15}, in connections to tropical meromorphic functions.
-For $n > 1$, the first result on tropical rational factorization is due to Baldwin, Goldberg and Klemperer \cite{BaldwinSlides}.
-They were motivated by questions on the product-mix auctions in economics.
-For ease of reference we restate their theorem in full here. \begin{theorem}[Baldwin-Goldberg-Klemperer \cite{BaldwinSlides}] Let $f$ be a tropical polynomial.
-There exists $g$ a product of linear polynomials such that $f \odot g$ is a product of linear polynomials if and only if the edges in $\Delta_f$ are parallel to $e_i - e_j$ for $i,j \in \{0,1,\ldots,n\}$, with the convention that $e_0$ is the origin. \end{theorem} After homogenization, this theorem states that $\Z[\S_{K_n}] = \mathbb{E}[\S_{K_n}]$.
-Combining Theorem \ref{thm:SS} and Proposition~\ref{prop:graphical} gives the following strengthened version of the Baldwin-Goldberg-Klemperer Theorem, where in addition one has unique factorization, and only edges that appear in $\Delta_f$ may appear in both the numerator and denominator of the rational factorization. \begin{corollary} Let the edges of $\Delta_f$ satisfy the condition of Theorem \ref{thm:baldwin}.
+Theorem \ref{thm:ES} generalizes several statements known in the literature.
+The case for unit polynomials corresponds to the signed Minkowski decomposition of generalized permutohedra into standard simplices \cite{postnikov2008faces,Postnikov09,frank2014characterizing}.
+There are many papers devoted to their combinatorics and applications \cite{Ardila10,castillo2015ehrhart,doker2011geometry,mohammadi2016generalized,morton2009convex,postnikov2008faces,Postnikov09,postnikov2013poset}.
+Baldwin, Golberg and Klemperer \cite{BaldwinSlides} showed that $\mathbb{Z}[\S_{K_n}] = \mathbb{E}[\S_{K_n}]$ and gave an algorithm to produce a certificate of factorization.
+Since this case is of particular interest to auction theory, which may utilize different notations and languages, for ease of reference we restate their theorem in full here. \begin{theorem}[\cite{BaldwinSlides}] Let $f$ be a tropical polynomial.
+There exists $g$ a product of linear polynomials such that $f \odot g$ is a product of linear polynomials if and only if the edges in $\Delta_f$ are parallel to $e_i - e_j$ for $i,j \in \{0,1,\ldots,n\}$, with the convention that $e_0$ is the origin. \end{theorem} Theorem \ref{thm:SS} strengthens the above results in two directions.
+First, one has unique factorization.
+Second, only edges that appear in $\Delta_f$ may appear in both the numerator and denominator of the rational factorization. \begin{theorem} Let $f$ be a tropical polynomial in $n+1$ variables such that the edges of $\Delta_f$ are parallel to $e_i - e_j$ for $i,j \in \{0,1,\ldots,n\}$.
 Let $\mathbb{G}(f)$ be the graph on $n+1$ nodes, where $(i,j) \in\mathbb{G}(f)$ whenever there exists an edge in $\Delta_f$ parallel to $e_i - e_j$.
-Then $f \in \Z[\S_{\mathbb{G}(f)}]$. \end{corollary}
+Then $f \in \Z[\S_{\mathbb{G}(f)}]$.
+That is, there is a unique way to write $f$ as a tropical rational function, the denominator and numerator are product of linear polynomials, such that no new edges are introduced. \end{theorem}